7 Do's and Don’ts of secure online tax filing

 - Do not opt for free security software as these may mine personal data on your device.

 - Do not use public Wi-FI when working on your tax return.
-Using public Wi-Fi without a virtual private network (VPN), like Norton WiFi Privacy, can carry the risk of someone snooping on your online activity.
+Using public Wi-Fi without a virtual private network (VPN), like Norton Secure VPN, can carry the risk of someone snooping on your online activity.

 - Do use strong passwords for accessing your files.
 A good password uses a combination of letters, numbers and other characters.